Confessions/Form: David Birkin

 Untitled from the series ‘Confessions’, 2007-10

-This work has a consistent stamina to it, both in terms of its conceptual content (statements prevalent in the work which seek to comment upon the politics of torture and confession), and on the purely visual level (his constant rendering of cold, beautiful, grain-laden portraits which are well suited to their aluminium mounts and the panels of rich colour they are often presented on in the gallery space).
+This work has a consistent stamina to it, both in terms of its conceptual content – statements prevalent in the work which seek to comment upon the politics of torture and confession – and visually – his constant rendering of cold, beautiful, grain-laden portraits which are well suited to their aluminium mounts and the panels of rich colour they are often presented on in the gallery space.

 The act of confessing is a performance of sorts.
 One reference the concept behind Confessions can be seen to make is to catharsis in the dramaturgical sense.
-The term, supposedly first used by Aristotle in his Poetics, refers to the feeling the audience of a tragedy should sense on completion of the drama; despairing emotion is pent-up throughout, only to be released at the end of the performance.
+The term, supposedly first used by Aristotle in his Poetics, refers to the feeling the audience of a tragedy should sense on completion of the drama.
+Despairing emotion is pent-up throughout, only to be released at the end of the performance.
 Much like the shutter closing after an unspecified duration in Birkin’s Confessions, as the tragedy reaches its conclusion the audience are purified of negative emotions associated with the inherent pessimism of the play itself.
-What is striking about Birkin’s series, both with regard to notions of conceptuality and performativity, is how these themes appear inscribed on the surface of the image.
+What is striking about Birkin’s series, is how these themes appear inscribed on the surface of the image.
 This manifests in the contradiction between the unfocused, obscured grain of the photograph at its surface and the supposed process of purification that should take place during confession.
-The act of cleansing (the confession) is in actual fact shown to be tainted by inexplicability at its visual conclusion (the photograph) – the viewer is proffered the opposite of clarity at the surface of the image itself.
+The act of cleansing – the confession – is in actual fact shown to be tainted by inexplicability at its visual conclusion – the photograph – the viewer is proffered the opposite of clarity at the surface of the image itself.

-“What makes an action political is not its object or the place where it is carried out, but solely its form, the form in which the confirmation of equality is inscribed in the setting up of a dispute, of a community existing solely through being divided.”
-1
+‘What makes an action political is not its object or the place where it is carried out, but solely its form, the form in which the confirmation of equality is inscribed in the setting up of a dispute, of a community existing solely through being divided.’

 Diptych from the series ‘Confessions’, 2007-10